zaimabdullah/simple_notes_app/README.md

 # Notes Mobile Application
 Welcome to Notes Mobile Application!
-This is a simple Notes mobile application project that utilized the [Flutter](https://docs.flutter.dev/).
+This is a simple Notes mobile application project that utilized the [Isar Database](https://isar.dev/).

 ## Table of Contents
 - [Introduction](#introduction)